 What is the treatment for a facial nerve tumour?

-The treatment will depend on the location and size of the tumour.
+The treatment will depend on the location, the size of the tumour and the severity of the facial nerve weakness.
 The surgeon will also take into account the patient’s age, level of fitness and severity of symptoms before deciding on the best course of action.
 These tumours may be managed non-operatively because surgery carries risks which can make the facial weakness worse.
 It will depend on the individual circumstances.

 - If the symptoms are very mild, then the clinician may suggest monitoring the facial nerve regularly using MRI.
-Facial nerve tumours are often very slow-growing and may only cause mild symptoms throughout a person’s life.
+Facial nerve tumours are often very slow-growing and may only cause mild symptoms, if any, throughout a person’s life.